 Securing a Loan

-When investing in real estate, investors typically work with a lender to receive a loan for the purchase of the building.
-There are several different types institutions that provide loans on real estate assets, ranging from local banks to life insurance companies and large debt funds.
-Each lender will have its own underwriting process to evaluate the investment and to make a determination of whether to issue the loan and under what terms the loan will be given.
+When investing in commercial real estate, CRE investors typically work with a lender to receive a loan for the purchase of the building.
+There are several different types of institutions that provide loans on real estate assets, ranging from local banks to life insurance companies and large debt funds.
+Each lender will have its own underwriting process to evaluate the CRE investment and to make a determination of whether to issue the loan and under what terms the loan will be given.

 Typically, banks will give a loan equal to a percentage of the value they place on the property.
-Depending on the type of investment, the borrower and the type of financial institution issuing the loan, the “Loan To Value” typically ranges between 50% to 80% of the building’s total value.
+Depending on the type of CRE investment, the borrower, and the type of financial institution issuing the loan, the “Loan To Value” typically ranges between 50% to 80% of the building’s total value.

 It is important to remember that the value the lender places on the building is independent of the purchase price.
 This means that when underwriting a property for purchase, it is always a good idea to begin talking to a lender as soon as possible to accurately underwrite the amount of equity that will be required for the acquisition.